2019–20 Northampton Town F.C. season: Play-offs

 On 9 June 2020, League Two clubs voted by an overwhelming majority to curtail the 2019–20 season early due to the COVID-19 pandemic in the United Kingdom.
 It was announced the same day that the play-offs would still be played and that positions would be determined on a points per game (PPG) basis.
 This meant that Northampton Town finished 7th in the League Two table, thus occupying the final play-off spot.

 FA Cup

 The first round draw was made on 21 October 2019.
 The second round draw was made on 11 November 2019.
 The third round draw was made live on BBC Two from Etihad Stadium, Micah Richards and Tony Adams conducted the draw.
 The fourth round draw was made by Alex Scott and David O'Leary on Monday, 6 January.

-Carabao Cup
+EFL Cup

 The first round draw was made on 20 June.

-Leasing.com Trophy
+EFL Trophy

 On 9 July 2019, the pre-determined group stage draw was announced with Invited clubs to be drawn on 12 July 2019.
 The draw for the second round was made on 16 November 2019 live on Sky Sports.